Worst-case Complexity of Cyclic Coordinate Descent: $O(n^2)$ Gap with Randomized Version: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we provide numerical experiments of CD, R-CD, RP-CD and GD for solving quadratic minimization problems.
-Such experiments have been performed (at least partially) many times before, and different comparison results have been reported: some papers present examples that C-CD performs better than R-CD (e.g., \cite{Beck09}), and others present examples that R-CD/RP-CD performs better (e.g. \cite{shalev2013stochastic}).
-Nevertheless, instead of simply stating ``sometimes C-CD converges faster, sometimes R-CD converges faster'', we will show that the size of off-diagonal entries (relative to diagonal entries) affect the performance of C-CD.
-We summarize our numerical findings below: \begin{enumerate} \item Cyclic CD is very slow for solving our example \eqref{Ac def}, as predicted by our theory, even for random initial points and non-asymptotic $c$ (e.g. $c > 0.5$).
-In addition, the gap between C-CD and GD/R-CD/RP-CD in our simulation matches the theoretical prediction in Proposition \ref{prop: slower, iterates} very well.

-\item The ratio $\tau = L/L_{\min}$ is an important indicator of the performance of C-CD.
-For randomly generated $A$ with fixed diagonal entries $1$ (in which case $L_{\min} = 1$), when $A$ has large spectral norm $L$, C-CD converges much slower than R-CD/RP-CD; when $A$ has small $L$, C-CD usually converges as fast as (sometimes faster than) R-CD/RP-CD.
-In practice, $L/L_{\min}$ is closely related to the ratio of the magnitude of the off-diagonal entries over that of the diagonal entries, thus the size of the off-diagonal entries can be a simple indicator of the performance of C-CD. \item Similar to many experiments in earlier works, we also find that C-CD converges much faster than GD in all cases we test.
-This is the opposite to the theory based on worst-case analysis.
-The bizarre gap between theory and practice has motivated our work, but our work does not fill in this gap; this means that new types of analysis might be needed.
+In this section, we present numerical experiments of C-CD, R-CD, RP-CD (randomly permuted CD, i.e., use random orders in each cycle) and GD for minimizing quadratic functions.
+In the literature, some papers present examples that C-CD performs better than R-CD (e.g., \cite{Beck09}), and others present opposite examples (e.g. \cite{shalev2013stochastic}).
+Nevertheless, instead of simply stating ``sometimes C-CD converges faster, sometimes R-CD converges faster'', we will demonstrate that the size of off-diagonal entries (relative to diagonal entries) affect the performance of C-CD.
+We summarize our numerical findings below: \begin{enumerate} \item C-CD is very slow for solving our example \eqref{Ac def}, as predicted by our theory, even for random initial points and non-asymptotic $c$ (e.g. $c > 0.5$).
+In addition, the gap between C-CD and GD/R-CD/RP-CD in our simulation matches the theoretical prediction very well. \item In the equal-diagonal case, the ratio $\tau = \lambda_{\max}/\lambda_{\avg} = L/L_{\avg}$ is an important indicator of the performance of C-CD.
+For randomly generated $A$, when $A$ has large $\tau$, C-CD converges much slower than R-CD/RP-CD; when $A$ has small $\tau$, C-CD usually converges as fast as (sometimes faster than) R-CD/RP-CD.
+In these random examples, $\tau$ is closely related to ``off-diagonals-over-diagonals-ratio'' (the ratio of the average magnitude of the off-diagonal entries over that of the diagonal entries), thus the size of the off-diagonal entries can be a simple indicator of the performance of C-CD. \item Similar to many experiments in earlier works, we also find that C-CD converges much faster than GD in all cases we test.
+This is opposite to the theory based on worst-case analysis.
+The bizarre discrepancy between theory and practice has motivated our work, but our work cannot explain but rather validate this discrepancy, and new types of analysis might be needed.

 \end{enumerate}